Updated by: Nidhi bahl on July 31, 2021, 11:16 a.m.

 ACT or the American College Testing is accepted for undergraduate admissions by the universities and colleges in the United States.
 Commonly, the ACT is taken by all high school graduates aspiring to pursue undergraduate programmes across different institutions in the US, this also includes those students who have completed their secondary education in other countries.

 Institutions rely on ACT for admission to undergraduate programmes as they cannot be familiar with the academic rigour of all the schools in America and secondary schools in other countries.
 ACT is one common data point that is used to compare all the applicants.

 1. What is an ACT Test?

-An ACT is a standardised test conducted for the purpose of admissions to undergraduate degree programmes at various universities and colleges of the United States.
+An ACT is a standardised test conducted for the purpose of admissions to undergraduate degree programmes at various universities and colleges of the US.

 2. Why should I take the ACT?

 The ACT is conducted to ensure the readiness of a student to join the college and universities in the US.
 If the US institute where you wish to take admission to pursue undergraduate studies does not accept an ACT score then you must attempt an SAT test.

 3. Who conducts the ACT?

 The ACT is conducted by a non-profit organization called the ACT Inc.

 4. How many times in a year is ACT conducted?

 Internationally, the ACT is conducted six times a year.
 In Puerto Rico and the US, the test is conducted 7 times.

 5. Is it mandatory to take the ACT to enrol in a bachelor’s degree programme at US universities?

 You must either take the ACT or SAT entrance test to take admission in a bachelor’s degree programme.
 The ACT is specially designed for admissions to undergraduate degree programmes at US universities.
 You can confirm the eligibility criteria of the specific institute and course before attempting the ACT.

 6. Who should take the ACT?

 ACT must be taken by any student who wants to pursue an undergraduate degree from a college or university in the United States.
 There is no specific eligibility criteria for ACT.

 7. How many times can I attempt the ACT 2021?